-Christmas is an observance of faith in Greece and, all over the country, tables will be set with foods that have become tradition, passed from generation to generation.
-From classics that have become associated with the holidays in every corner of Greece to regional favorites, the tastes of the holidays are fabulous!
+Christmas is an observance of faith in Greece and all over the country tables will be set with foods that have become tradition, passed from generation to generation.
+From classics that are associated with the holidays in every corner of Greece to regional favorites, the tastes of the holidays are fabulous!

 Either as the first meal after Christmas eve church services, or the first course at the main meal of the day, this chicken and rice soup made with the famous mixture of eggs and lemon juice (avgolemono) is a familiar sight in Greek homes.

 03 of 10